Reveal Plastic Surgery

 Understanding Eyelid Surgery

-Our surgeons perform blepharoplasty to correct several conditions:
+Dr. Bates and Dr. Maser perform blepharoplasty to correct several conditions:

 - Excess skin that folds over the upper eyelid, potentially impacting vision